liberland/laws/drafting/drafts/misdemeanor-law.md

   d) Failing to be courteous and helpful when there is no apparent reason not to be.

+#### Article 6: Bringing firearms, explosives or poisons into Liberland
+1. An individual who brings a firearm, explosive, or poison into Liberland that would be illegal for them to own, possess, or carry according to Croatian law shall be subject to a penalty ranging from 5,000 LLM to 50,000 LLM.
+2. An individual who brings into Liberland a firearm, explosive, or poison—or an object strongly resembling any of these—that is legal for them to own, possess, or carry according to Croatian law but could trigger an international incident if discovered, shall be subject to a penalty ranging from 50 LLM to 10,000 LLM.
+The penalty will vary depending on whether an international incident was triggered and its severity.

 ### Title 2: Misdemeanors Against Public Order

 #### Article 6: Dangerous Driving or Machine Use